 This study evaluates a new surgical device - the Metallic Anastomotic Clip (MAC) - for performing a laparoscopic bypass gastroenteroanastomosis with entero-enteric anastomosis (transit bipartition / "dual-path" procedure) in patients with type 2 diabetes mellitus (T2DM) who have overweight or Class I obesity (BMI 25-34.9 kg/m²).
 Currently, most bariatric and metabolic surgery procedures are only approved for patients with a BMI above 35 kg/m².
-However, many T2DM patients fall below this threshold and cannot access surgical treatment under existing guidelines.
+However, many T2DM patients have BMI less 34.9 kg/m2 and cannot access surgical treatment under existing national guidelines.
 The transit bipartition procedure addresses this gap by creating a second food pathway from the stomach to the ileum while preserving normal duodenal digestion - producing a strong incretin (GLP-1) effect similar to GLP-1 receptor agonists (e.g., semaglutide), without causing excessive weight loss or requiring lifelong vitamin supplementation.
 The MAC is a novel compression anastomotic device designed to replace conventional hand-sewn or stapled anastomoses, potentially reducing complications such as anastomotic leak, bleeding, marginal ulcers, and strictures, while also lowering operative costs.
-Participants will be randomised into three groups: MAC-assisted anastomosis, hand-sewn anastomosis, or stapled anastomosis.
+Participants will be randomised into three groups.
 The study will assess metabolic outcomes (T2DM remission, glycaemic control), surgical safety, quality of life, and cost-effectiveness over a follow-up period of 2026-2027.

 Study Type